 How Food Waste is Collected

-UVM has been diverting food waste for composting for over twenty (20) years as part of our comprehensive waste management system.
-We are on the forefront of complying with Vermont's new state law which requires institutions to divert organics.
-Here's how we do it:
+UVM has been diverting food waste for composting for over twenty-five (25) years as part of our comprehensive waste management system.
+We are on the forefront of complying with Vermont's new state law which requires institutions to divert organics out of the landfill.

 Kitchen and dining staff in all University Dining locations separte food scraps during preparation and cooking.
 This is known as prep waste or "pre-consumer" organics and it comprises the largest percentage, by weight, of all the organics we collect on campus.